How To Treat White Spots on Bird of Paradise (An Easy Guide)

 Then, using a clean cloth or sponge, apply the mixture to the affected areas of the plant.

-Make sure to cover the spots with the neem oil mixture completely.
+Make sure to cover the spots completely with the neem oil mixture.

 3. Downy Mildew

-Downy mildew is most common in humid or wet conditions, and it often affects plants that are grown in shady areas.
+Downy mildew is most common in humid or wet conditions and often affects plants grown in shady areas.

 Downy mildew can be difficult to control, so it’s vital to take action when you see any signs of the disease.